-- Spilling usually happens after feeding, however, it can also occur when your baby cries, coughs, or strains.
+- Reflux usually happens after feeding, however, it can also occur when your baby cries, coughs, or strains.

-In rare cases, gastric reflux symptoms could be caused by something different:
+In some cases, reflux can be caused by something different:

-- This is an inflammation of the lining of the oesophagus due to stomach acid leaking up (refluxing) from the stomach.
+- Reflux oesophagitis - inflammation of the oesophagus lining due to stomach acid leaking up (refluxing) from the stomach

-- This is narrowing or blocking of the oesophagus (swallowing tube) or narrowing or blocking in-between the small intestine and stomach (pyloric stenosis).
+- Gut obstruction - a narrowing or blockage of the oesophagus or of the area between the small intestine and stomach (pyloric stenosis).

 When to see a doctor

-As long as your baby is healthy and growing normally, spilling should not be a cause for concern.
-Spilling or reflux is different to vomiting.
-Spilling is effortless, while vomiting is forceful.
-More severe cases of reflux can cause frequent vomiting and regurgitation, and poor weight gain.
+As long as your baby is healthy and growing normally, reflux should not be a cause for concern.
+It is different to vomiting because reflux or spilling is effortless, while vomiting is forceful.
+Read more about vomiting in children.

 Contact your family doctor if your baby:

-- is bringing up a large amount of milk after most feeds
+- brings up a large amount of milk after most feeds

 - spits up forcefully (projectile vomiting)